 The ratio between CBD and THC in marijuana can vary greatly, depending on the strain.
 Some strains have been bred to have more CBD than THC (these are called high-CBD strains), while others have been bred to have more THC than CBD (high-THC strains).

-The amount of tetrahydrocannabinol (THC) and cannabidiol (CBD) in your medical marijuana can impact the effects it has on your body.
+The amount of tetrahydrocannabinol (THC) and cannabidiol (CBD) in your medical marijuana can impact the possible effects it has on your body.

-The effects of both THC and CBD vary depending on how much of each is consumed.
+The possible effects of both THC and CBD vary depending on how much of each is consumed.
 A little THC has a significant impact on some people, but others do not feel any psychoactive effects.
 Generally, a higher ratio of CBD to THC will mean less intense psychic effects, while a higher proportion of THC to CBD will mean more intense psychic effects.

 Medical Benefits of THC and CBD